virtual-labs/exp-ordinary-linear-differential-dei/experiment/procedure.md

 1. On the first page go through the “Linear Differential Equation”, “Explaining Vocabulary” and “Understanding” sections to understand the basics.
-2. Click on “Next page” button to go to the next page to study an example of homogeneous second order linear equation
+2. Click on “Next page” button to go to the next page to study an example of homogeneous second order linear equation.
 3. Enter values of a, b and c as suggested there and click on “Submit” button to get the solution.
 4. Click on “Next page” button to go to the next page, where a self-assessment test is given.
 5. To perform the test, read the first statement in the “Self Assessment” section and click on “True” button if you feel the statement is True otherwise click on “False” button.